The idea of this page is to give you an easy way to find the links you need as well as to answer your questions.

 It is also noteworthy that many manufacturers, especially in Asia sell products with the same name, but with DIFFERENT levels of quality and what actually comes with the product, in other words you get what you pay for.

-A good example is the SunSun line; the SunSun product you purchase on Amazon is often NOT the same item we sell, as include pre-filters, retrofits, flow adjustments, & more
+A good example is the SunSun line; the SunSun product you purchase on Amazon or eBay is often NOT the same item we sell, as we include pre-filters, retrofits, flow adjustments, & more